sujaymansingh/mypi/README.md

 ## Github auth

-It works by runnign lots of `git` calls under the hood.
+It works by running lots of `git` calls under the hood.
 If you have private repos, then you should set up ssh keys to github.